What Can I Eat on the GAPS Intro Diet – Stage 1?

 - MCT oil

-That is the official “list” of GAPS Introduction Diet Stage 1 Foods.
+Above, we’ve shared the official “list” (approved by Dr. Natasha) of GAPS Introduction Diet Stage 1 Foods and a sample menu.
 Of course, there are variables and nuances to take into account based on your particular need & situation.

-Often I am working with individuals who are quite sensitive or compromised.
-To reduce their inflammation and reactions, I use food sensitivity testing alongside stool testing.
+I often work with individuals who are quite sensitive or compromised.
+This makes it extra important that we reduce their inflammation and reactions quickly, so I use food sensitivity testing alongside stool testing.

-The information gathered in a comprehensive intake process, allows me to determine further what GAPS foods they may need to avoid for their healing progress, as well as what needs to be specifically targeted (and in what order) for their healing improvement.
+In addition to testing, the information gathered in a comprehensive intake process allows me to determine further what GAPS foods they may need to avoid for their healing progress, as well as what needs to be specifically targeted (and in what order) for their healing improvement.

 To find out more about these options, book a free GAPS Inquiry Call.